Back to Blog

 Step 5: Choose Your Software

 Grooming software handles booking, client management, reminders, and payments so you can focus on grooming.
-Don't skip this step — trying to manage clients with pen-and-paper or spreadsheets leads to missed appointments and lost revenue.
+Do not skip this step — trying to manage clients with pen-and-paper or spreadsheets leads to missed appointments and lost revenue.

 Key features to look for: